 At LBIC we recognise the importance of safe and comfortable student accommodation.
-Our accommodation team help students to choose a safe, clean and secure accommodation that suits the needs of the modern student.
+The Brunel accommodation centre help students to choose a safe, clean and secure accommodation that suits the needs of the modern student.
 For all enquiries regarding accommodation please contact email@example.com

 General accommodation FAQ